Old City Directories Are More Than a Phone Book

 If you are not close to a public library many people do their research through free searches online.
-City directories began to be published in the 1700’s, as soon as America’s growing populace began settling themselves into towns and cities.
+City directories began to be published in the 1700’s after the population began settling into towns and cities.

 There are assorted websites that have the directories available to search through for free.
 Many of the directories have been digitally scanned from the originals.

 Individuals and businesses are listed alphabetically in city directories, similar to the White Pages of today’s phone book.

 Businesses had their names listed along with a one or two word blurb about what type of business it was.
 Following that was usually the address; if there was no street address it usually stated the nearest corner streets.
 An example is below:

 ABF Manufacturing Co, jewelers, 21st cor Arapahoe (this company was on 21st St. near the corner of Arapahoe)

 Individuals had their names listed with their last name first, along with their occupation and address.
 An example is below: